-Fig.\ref{dsdw-gggg-0.05-0.1} shows same cross sections as in Fig.~\ref{dsdw-gggg} with additional cuts on relative difference of transverse momenta $|p_{t,1}-p_{t,2}|/( p_{t,1}+p_{t,2}<0.05$ and $|\Delta \phi|<0.1$, red curves also have cut on the maximum energy of colliding electrons (as discussed above) $E_e<0.9E_0$.
+Fig.~\ref{dsdw-gggg-0.05-0.1} shows the same cross sections as in Fig.~\ref{dsdw-gggg}, but with additional cuts on the relative transverse momentum difference, $|p_{t,1}-p_{t,2}|/(p_{t,1}+p_{t,2}) < 0.05$, and the acoplanarity angle, $|\Delta \phi| < 0.1$.
+The red curves also include a cut on the maximum energy of the colliding electrons, $E_e < 0.9E_0$, as discussed above.

-Fig.\ref{dsdw-gggg-0.05-0.01} shows same cross sections as in Fig.~\ref{dsdw-gggg-0.05-0.1}, but with tighter cut on the acoplanarity angle: $|\Delta \phi|<0.01$.
-One can see, that tighter cut on $|\Delta \phi|$ reduces the cross section at small $W$.
-The cross sections obtained with CompHEP are very close to analytical predictions.
-Some difference is connected with different cuts on the angles: in CompHEP the angles are simulated directly, while in analytical calculations there is the requirement on the pseudorapidity.
+Fig.~\ref{dsdw-gggg-0.05-0.01} shows the same cross sections as Fig.~\ref{dsdw-gggg-0.05-0.1}, but with a narrower cut on the acoplanarity angle: $|\Delta \phi| < 0.01$.
+It can be seen that a tighter cut on $|\Delta \phi|$ reduces the cross section at small $W$.
+The simulation results from CompHEP show good agreement with the analytical calculation, which will be explicitly presented below in Section 7.
+Some of the observed differences arise from the different treatments of the angular cuts: in CompHEP, the angles are simulated directly, whereas in the analytical calculations, the angular cut was defined in terms of pseudorapidity.

-\section{Background process $\epem \to \epem\GG\gamma$}
+\section{Background process $e^{\pm}e^- \to e^{\pm}e^-\gamma\gamma\gamma$}